 The Umarex Colt M1911 A1 Dark Ops pistol has a fixed slide but the overall feel and look of the gun is excellent.
 It has a very firm split/top loading system via a circular metal disc with .177 pellets inserted and the butt magazine is a fixed replica look alike which houses the Umarex CO2 capsule by unclipping one of the grips.
 Its a very nice replica of the original gun, the M1911, also known as the "Government" or "Colt Government", which is a single-action, semi-automatic, pistol and was standard-issue sidearm for the United States Armed Forces from 1911 to 1986.
 It was widely used in World War I, World War II, the Korean War, and the Vietnam War.
 It also comes in a complete black finish with black grips.

-A pistol with a blowback slide is cocked by pulling back the slide along the top of the gun (or you can just pull the hammer back to cock it).
+A pistol with a blowback slide is cocked by pulling back the slide along the top of the gun to load the first round.
 When you pull the trigger, the firing makes the blow back slide recoil backwards and the hammer is cocked for the next trigger pull.
-To finish the experience, you want a magazine that loads like an original Beretta PX-4 Storm Pistol firearm.
+To finish the experience, you want a magazine that loads like the original firearm.
 So, snap in the magazine, pull the top slide back to load, flick up the safety to red for fire and pull the trigger, pull the trigger and so on until the magazine is empty; fantastic realistic blowback recoil, the gun is great fun.
 To decock, just flick the safety on and the hammer clicks back without firing the weapon.